 Everyone experiences anxiety at some point in their life.
 People become anxious when they have to face a highly stressful situation like taking a test or going for a job interview.
 When one is anxious and under stress, the body reacts; hands become clammy, the heart beats a little faster; one can even feel lightheaded or dizzy.
 This is a natural and necessary “fight or flight” reaction!
 If you are in “danger” or perceived danger, this reaction is how your body prepares itself to deal with it.
 Anxiety in moderate doses is perfectly healthy.
 Worry can even be good for you; it can motivate you to get things done or protect you from danger.

-Panic Attacks can be triggered by specific situations (like being in a crowded place, experiencing a stressful event, feeling nervous, etc.) but the defining characteristic of a panic attack is that it usually come on when there’s no actual immediate threat (for example, an aggressive dog or a car speeding toward you).
+Panic attacks can be triggered by specific situations (like being in a crowded place, experiencing a stressful event, feeling nervous, etc.) but the defining characteristic of a panic attack is that it usually comes on when there’s no actual immediate threat (for example, an aggressive dog or a car speeding toward you).
 You’re not in danger, but it really feels like you are.